-Collegium turns 25 in 2017.
-Twenty-five seems a good age to step back and examine our assumptions, to decide what still holds true and what we need to pay more attention to if we want to be as helpful as possible to our participants and our member schools.
+Collegium turned 25 in 2017.
+Twenty-five seemed a good age to step back and examine our assumptions, to decide what still holds true and what we need to pay more attention to if we want to be as helpful as possible to our participants and our member schools.

-Following those discussions, we will work in breakout sessions on the first day and the morning of the second day to discuss ways forward on themes that seem central for the future but are not well addressed so far, such as, “How do you develop a mission-centered community in an online teaching environment?”
+Following those discussions, we worked in breakout sessions on the morning of the second day to discuss ways forward on themes that seem central for the future but are not well addressed so far, such as, “How do you develop a mission-centered community in an online teaching environment?”
 “How do you harness diversity among faculty as a resource for Catholic mission?”

-On the afternoon of the final day, participants will spend the afternoon working in self-selected groups on a capstone imaginative exercise that asks, if we had a chance to start afresh, what kinds of Catholic colleges or universities would we start?
+On the afternoon of the final day, participants spent time working in self-selected groups on a capstone imaginative exercise that asked, if we had a chance to start afresh, what kinds of Catholic colleges or universities would we start?
 Who would we serve?
 What would our curricula emphasize?
 We hope that they will imagine a whole range of institutions, all fulfilling Catholic mission, from those that serve Latino communities better, to ones that excel in science and in dialogue between faith and science, to those that model interreligious dialogue in the modern world.
-We hope that this exercise will help all of us think with fresh eyes about the institutions.
-We will end the Pause with a liturgy and festive meal to celebrate what we have done together and what we look forward to building.
+We hoped was that this exercise would help all of us think with fresh eyes about the institutions.
+We ended the Pause with a liturgy and festive meal to celebrate what we have done together and what we look forward to building.